KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 ### Themes

-[KeyboardKit Pro][Pro] unlocks a theme engine that makes it a lot easier to define styles for a keyboard.

-`KeyboardTheme` can be used to define a bunch of styles, such as button and background styles.
+[KeyboardKit Pro][Pro] unlocks a theme engine that makes it a lot easier to define styles for a keyboard, using themes to define a bunch of styles, such as button and background styles.

 KeyboardKit comes with many pre-defined themes, like `.standard`, `.minimal`, `.swifty` and more playful ones like `.candyShop`, `.neon` and `.tron`: